 Suppose, Ankit owned 100 equity shares of ABC Limited received as gift on September 15, 2004.
 Ankit sells the shares on April 3, 2017 for INR 30,000.
 In this case, since purchase was made before October 1, 2004, proposed amendment will not be applicable.
 Long term capital gain will be exempt under Section 10(38).

 Continuing the above example, suppose Ankit received 100 equity shares of ABC Limited as gift on December 15, 2004 for INR 10,000 and no STT was paid.
 Ankit sells the shares on April 3, 2017 for INR 30,000.
 In this case, since purchase was made after October 1, 2004, proposed amendment will be applicable.
 Long term capital gain of INR 20,000 will be not exempt under Section 10(38) as STT was not paid on acquisition.

 Let’s hope for “Acche notification”

-At this point of time, we look forward to the government to notify the list of transactions that will fall out of purview of proposed amendment.
+At this point of time, we look forward to manage your HR operations.
 Having said that, we believe, even an exhaustive list won’t be able cover the whole kind of genuine business transactions.
 Also, the amendment will reduce the limited liquidity of illiquid stock which could be sold off the market by creating an uncertainty as to whether the stock could have any future investor.